Hire in Czech Republic

-- refreshment/beverages at workplace
+- refreshments and beverages at workplace

-Visas and Foreign Workers
+Rules Regarding Visas and Foreign Workers in Czech Republic

-Foreigners from EU, Switzerland and EEA and their family members do not need an Employment permit nor a Residence permit.
+Foreigners from EU, Switzerland and EEA (and their family members) do not need an Employment permit nor a Residence permit.

 Foreigners from third countries (except for some special categories of employees) require:

-Short-term Visa (stay up to 90 days) – Schengen Visa for Business Purposes
+Short-Term Visa (stay up to 90 days) – Schengen Visa for Business Purposes

-- Visa application form, completed and signed.
+- Visa application form, completed and signed

-- Proof of paid visa fee.
+- Proof of paid visa fee

-- Letter from employer, describing the purpose of the travel as well as the itinerary of the stay in the Schengen zone.
+- Letter from employer, describing the purpose of the travel as well as the itinerary of the stay in the Schengen zone